rahulpatwari/IDOR/README.md

 In this case, the value of the `file` parameter is used to tell the application what file the user intends to retrieve.
 By providing the name or identifier of a different file (for example file=image00012.jpg) the attacker will be able to retrieve objects belonging to other users.

 To test for this case, the tester should obtain a reference the user is not supposed to be able to access and attempt to access it by using it as the value of `file` parameter.
-Note: This vulnerability is often exploited in conjunction with a directory/path traversal vulnerability (see [Testing for Path Traversal](01-Testing_Directory_Traversal_File_Include.md))
+Note: This vulnerability is often exploited in conjunction with a directory/path traversal vulnerability

 ### The Value of a Parameter Is Used Directly to Access Application Functionality